 Behind the third row, the Pathfinder offers more than 16 cubic feet of cargo room that expands to more than 47 cubic feet with the third row folded.

 The material quality in the Pathfinder is up to par for the class but the crossover is best dressed in lighter colors.
 Leather upholstery is standard in the first two rows in the SL and Platinum versions and Rock Creek editions get special black and orange color combo that reads more macho than the rest of the lineup but can be a little dark inside.

 2020 Nissan Pathfinder

 Good crash-test scores and standard automatic emergency braking make the 2020 Pathfinder a safe pick for families.

-Good active safety features and an impressive safety scorecard net the 2020 Pathfinder an 8 on our safety scale.
-(Read more about how we rate cars.)
+Good active safety features and an impressive safety scorecard net the 2020 Pathfinder a 7 on our safety scale.

 Federal testers gave the Pathfinder a five-star overall score for crashworthiness, but that included four-star scores for front and rollover crash safety.

 The IIHS gave the Pathfinder mostly “Good” scores in its tests, including the driver-side small-overlap crash and its automatic emergency braking system, but noted that passenger-side small-overlap safety was only “Acceptable.”
 Small-overlap crashes simulate a car hitting a fixed, small object such as a light pole or tree.

 Every Pathfinder is equipped with automatic emergency braking that the IIHS said prevented a forward crash at 12 mph and slowed the car by 14 mph in a 25-mph test.

 Blind-spot monitors, adaptive cruise control, and rear cross-traffic alerts are standard on Pathfinder SV and higher trims and are nearly mandatory for the large crossover.
 A surround-view camera system is standard on SL and Platinum Pathfinders.